Thick Soergel calculus in type A: Introduction

+The \emph{trivial module} of the Hecke algebra is a particular one-dimensional representation.
+Let $T_J$ denote the induction to $\HB$ of the trivial module of the sub-Hecke-algebra $\HB_J$ attached to a parabolic subgroup.
+It is not difficult to show that $T_J$ is isomorphic to $\Hom(J,\emptyset)$ inside the Hecke algebroid, viewed as a module over $\Hom(\emptyset, \emptyset) = \HB$.
+Thus, it is categorified by the singular Soergel bimodule category $\Hom_{\mmB}(R^J,R)$.

-This paper provides a diagrammatic presentation of $\Hom_{\BS}(R^J,R)$, the full subcategory of $J$-\emph{singular Bott-Samelson bimodules}, which hass $\Hom(R^J,R)$ as its idempotent completion.
-A $J$-singular Bott-Samelson bimodule is just a usual Bott-Samelson $R$-bimodule with scalars restricted to $R^J$ on one side.
-In order to motivate the presentation and prove that it works, we need some of the results stated earlier about the idempotent which picks out $B_J$.
-There is a (non-full) faithful functor from $\Hom(R^J,R)$ to $\Hom(R,R)=\mB$ given by inducing on the left from $R^J$ up to $R$.
-By inserting the idempotent appropriately, one gives a diagrammatic presentation of the image in $\mB_{\BS}$ of $\Hom_{\BS}(R^J,R)$, and this allows us to prove everything we desire.
-However, the diagrammatic category for the induced trivial module is itself quite simple, and can be enjoyed in the absence of any knowledge of the idempotent or its properties.
+This paper provides a diagrammatic presentation of $\JBim$, the full subcategory of $J$-\emph{singular Bott-Samelson bimodules}, which has $\Hom_{\mmB}(R^J,R)$ as its idempotent completion.
+A $J$-singular Bott-Samelson bimodule is just a usual Bott-Samelson $R$-bimodule with scalars restricted to $R^J$ on the right.
+There is a (non-full) faithful functor from $\Hom(R^J,R)$ to $\Hom(R,R)=\SBim$ given by inducing on the right from $R^J$ back up to $R$.
+Using the idempotent which picks out $B_J$, we describe the image of this functor diagrammatically, which allows us to prove that our presentation of $\JBim$ is correct.
+However, the diagrammatic category for $\JBim$ is itself quite simple, and can be enjoyed in the absence of any knowledge of the idempotent or its properties, or any knowledge of singular Soergel bimodules.

-Finding a diagrammatic presentation of the entire 2-category of generalized singular Bott-Samelson bimodules is a more difficult question, and is work in progress between the author and Williamson.
-The functor between the description given here of the small fragment $\Hom_{\BS}(R^J,R)$ and the description in progress of the full 2-category is actually rather simple and trivial, so we will not bother to explain it here, as it would require too much exposition of other work.
+Finding a diagrammatic presentation of (a Morita-equivalent sub-2-category of) the entire 2-category of singular Soergel bimodules is a more difficult question, and is work in progress between the author and Williamson.
+The functor between the description given here of the small fragment $\JBim$ and the description in progress of the entire 2-category is straightforward.

 Having a categorification of induced trivial modules is a first step towards the categorification of Hecke representation theory in general.
 Much about the representation theory of the Hecke algebra can be understood using induced trivial and sign modules, and the Hom spaces between them.
-It is one of the author's goals to categorify this whole picture, although the work is still preliminary and it is too early to announce any results yet.
+It is one of the author's goals to categorify this whole picture.

 One should also point out that induced modules have been categorified before in much more generality, in the context of category $\mc{O}$, by Stroppel and Mazorchuk \cite{MazStr}.
 It is very likely that the category of this paper should be related to their categorification of the induced trivial module by applying Soergel's functor.